-2. In what currency do you invoice your Australian customers?
-If it is not in your local currency:

-(a) Do your customers pay you into a foreign currency denominated account?
+- 2. In what currency do you invoice your Australian customers?
+If it is not in your local currency: - (a) Do your customers pay you into a foreign currency denominated account?
 If yes, provide details;

-Yes, the customers pay in USD currency to the company's foreign currency denominated account.
-The details of the bank accounts are as provided below.

-[The account name and details are provided.]
+Yes, payments are made by customers in USD.

-(b) Do you use forward contracts to lock in the foreign exchange rate relating to the export sales?
-If yes, provide details;

-(c) How is the exchange rate determined in your accounting system and how often is it updated?

-The buying rate of the USD announced by the Bank of Thailand on a daily basis.

-3. Are there any Australian customers related to your company?
+- (b) Do you use forward contracts to lock in the foreign exchange rate relating to the export sales?
+If yes, provide details; No. - (c) How is the exchange rate determined in your accounting system and how often is it updated?IRPC calculates the exchange rates on a daily basis based on the exchange rates provided by the Bank of Thailand. - 3.
+Are there any Australian customers related to your company?
 If yes, please provide a list of each related customer and provide details on how the selling price is set.